 Onchain permissioning uses smart contracts to store and administer the node, account, and admin allowlists.
 Using onchain permissioning enables all nodes to read the allowlists from a single source, the blockchain.

-When using Onchain Account Permissioning, a node checks permissions when importing blocks.
+When using onchain account permissioning, a node checks permissions when importing blocks.
 Meaning, a node only imports blocks in which all transactions are from authorized senders.
-If you disable Onchain Account Permissioning and your node accepts blocks without enforcing this rule, your node cannot resync with other nodes that are enforcing Onchain Account Permissioning rules (your node goes into forked state).
+If you disable onchain account permissioning and your node accepts blocks without enforcing this rule, your node cannot re-synchronize with other nodes that enforce onchain account permissioning rules (your node goes into forked state).

 Custom smart contracts and dapps can be implemented to work with onchain permissioning.

 The permissioning smart contracts provided in the